-Disciplinary actions:

-First offense
+Disciplinary actions for Dress Code Violations: First offense

 Warning: The student must change clothing and/or fix the problem.
 The school will provide appropriate clothing for the student to wear throughout the school day, or, if an agreement cannot be met, the student will be sent home and the absence will be considered unexcused.